learn-co-curriculum/cs-traversing-trees-readme/README.md

 At the end of each unit, you will have a chance to work on an application that's a bit more substantial than a lab.
 You will write more code, and you'll have to make more design decisions, rather than just filling in methods.

-By the time we get to the end of the track, you will have built a simple **web search engine**, which is a tool, like Google Search and Bing, that takes a set of "search terms" and returns a list of web pages that are relevant to those terms (we'll discuss what "relevant" means later).
-If you are not familiar with search engines, [You can read more about search engines here](https://en.wikipedia.org/wiki/Web_search_engine), but we'll explain what you need as we go along.
+By the time we get to the end of this track, you will have built a simple **Web search engine**, which is a tool, like Google Search and Bing, that takes a set of "search terms" and returns a list of web pages that are relevant to those terms (we'll discuss what "relevant" means later).
+If you are not familiar with search engines, [you can read more here](https://en.wikipedia.org/wiki/Web_search_engine), but we'll explain what you need as we go along.

 The essential pieces of a search engine are: